John B. Coulter: World War II

 In 1941 Coulter was assigned as commander of the 3rd Cavalry Brigade in Phoenix, Arizona, receiving another temporary promotion to the one-star general officer rank of brigadier general on October 31, 1941.
 After the Japanese attack on Pearl Harbor in December 1941, which brought the United States into World War II, his men patrolled the Mexican border, and Coulter received an additional assignment as the Western Defense Command's commander of the Southern Land Frontier Sector.
 In early 1942 Coulter was briefly assigned as Commanding General (CG) of the 2nd Cavalry Division.

 In May 1942 he became the Assistant Division Commander (ADC) of the 85th Infantry Division (nicknamed "The Custer Division"), one of the first conscript (or "draftee") divisions formed in the war, which had been reconstituted after World War I. The division commander was Major General Wade H. Haislip.
 Coulter was promoted to the permanent rank of colonel on July 1, 1942, and assumed command of the division in February 1943, after Haislip was promoted to the command of XV Corps.
 On March 12, 1943, Coulter again received a promotion, this time to the temporary rank of major general.
 Brigadier General Lee S. Gerow, the younger brother of Major General Leonard T. Gerow, succeeded Coulter as the 85th's ADC and remained in this position for the rest of the war.

+Lieutenant General Jacob L. Devers talks with Major General John B. Coulter outside a military camp in Italy, May 29, 1944.

 After training throughout the United States the 85th Division left for North Africa in late 1943 and trained there until March 1944.
 The 85th, along with the 88th Infantry Division, was one of the first all-draftee divisions to leave the United States for overseas service.
 The division was sent to the Italian front in late March 1944, where it initially came under the command of II Corps, commanded by Major General Geoffrey Keyes, which itself was part of Lieutenant General Mark W. Clark's U.S. Fifth Army.
 Under Coulter's command, the 85th Division fought with distinction in the Fourth Battle of Monte Cassino, and later during the severe fighting around the Gothic Line, and finally in Operation Grapeshot, which brought an end to the war in Italy.
 During the campaign Major General Coulter earned a reputation as an expert in military mountaineering and alpine warfare.